k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 1. The first range is exhausted, so a Pod receives an address from the second range.
 2. Capacity later becomes available in the first range.
-3. The Pod's CNI ADD is retried.
+3. The runtime invokes ADD again for the same Pod and interface because the earlier result was uncertain or a replacement sandbox was created.

 Without a complete preflight search, step 3 would allocate a second address from the first range.
 With the search, Whereabouts returns the address already